 An avid golfer, Roy attended the Masters and other national golf tournaments throughout the years.
 He enjoyed being active and often played racquetball, in addition to jogging and walking.

 The funeral service to honor and celebrate the life of Roy Loudermilk will be held on Saturday, January 18, 2020, at 9:30 AM (visitation with family at 9:00 AM and following the service) at St. James United Methodist Church, located at 16202 Bruce B. Downs Boulevard; Tampa 33647.
 The service will be officiated by Pastors Tony Fotsch and Dwight Loomis.
 There will be a private interment with military funeral honors immediately thereafter at Florida National Cemetery, Bushnell.
 Funeral arrangements are provided by Loyless Funeral Homes.

 In lieu of flowers, memorial donations are suggested to St. James United Methodist Church (stjamestampa.org), the Humane Society of Tampa Bay (humanesocietytampa.org) or a charitable organization of your choice.

-To send flowers to the family of Roy Loudermilk Jr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Roy Loudermilk Jr., please visit Tribute Store